Caleb S.

 Follow these guidelines to ensure that your annotated bibliography is correctly formatted according to APA 7:

-The best way to master any citation style is by studying examples.
-This is especially true for APA, as it is one of the simplest and most commonly used styles.
+The best way to understand any citation style is by studying examples.
+This is especially true for APA, as it is one of the most commonly used styles in academic settings.
 The basic structure of the APA citation is relatively easy to learn and remember.

 Read on to find some sample annotations written in APA style.